TCPA Cold Calling Rules You Need to Know

 If you’re starting or leading an outbound sales team, chances are you’ve had to consider calling and texting regulations.
-In the United States, there are a number of regulations that apply specifically to telemarketing calls.
-On of the largest pieces of legislation is the Telephone Consumer Protection Act (TCPA).
+In the United States, a number of rules apply specifically to telemarketing calls.
+One of the largest pieces of legislation is the Telephone Consumer Protection Act (TCPA).
 Passed in 1991, this law aims to protect consumer privacy.

 It can be difficult to parse through the FCC’s TCPA legal code (even the summary is complex).
 So we’ve done the hard work for you.
 In this article, we’ll explain the most important information you need to know for TCPA compliance when calling sales prospects.